shanencross/interactive_microlensing/README.md

   git clone https://github.com/shanencross/interactive_microlensing.git
   ```

-* Navigate your console to the top folder of the repo.
-In Bash:
+* Navigate your console to the top folder of the repo:
   ```
   cd interactive_microlensing
   ```